nautechsystems/nautilus_trader/docs/user_guide/orders.md

 or to take profits from an existing position, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.

-In the following example we create a _Market-If-Touched_ order to SELL 10 ETHUSDT-PERP Perpetual Futures contracts at 10,000 USDT on the
-Binance Futures exchange, active until further notice:
+In the following example we create a _Market-If-Touched_ order on the Binance Futures exchange to SELL 10 ETHUSDT-PERP Perpetual Futures contracts at a trigger price of 10,000 USDT, active until further notice:

 ```python
 order: MarketIfTouchedOrder = self.order_factory.market_if_touched(